 As a university administrator, Dr. Jones put into place many leadership principles that made LCU more organizationally sound.
 He was also able to mentor student leaders, preparing them for a life of leadership after graduation.
 Under his influence, the university now offers a Master’s in Leadership degree that serves multiple academic disciplines and is offered online.

-Dr. Jones has been a frequent lecturer and speaker on leadership, conducting seminars for churches, businesses and major corporations.
-His leadership seminars blend principles of leadership together with lessons on quality living, emphasizing the importance of mission, values and vision, as well as personal character.
+Dr. Jones has been a frequent lecturer and speaker on leadership, conducting seminars for churches, businesses, and major corporations.
+His leadership seminars blend principles of leadership with lessons on quality living, emphasizing the importance of mission, values, and vision, as well as personal character.
 He also frequently speaks for churches throughout the United States.

 EXCERPT FROM THE BOOK:

 The future of all people is tied to the leader they follow.
 Leadership is the driving force behind their pursuit of a better future.
-Without it, people lack courage, inspiration, and persistence to move forward.
-Leadership embraces such powerful concepts as credibility, motivation, influence, encouragement, vision, teamwork and empower-ment.
+Without it, people lack the courage, inspiration, and persistence to move forward.
+Leadership embraces such powerful concepts as credibility, motivation, influence, encouragement, vision, teamwork, and empowerment.
 The importance of leadership cannot be overstated.
-Families, civic clubs, universities, churches, small businesses, large corporations, athletic teams and even nations are all directly affected by the quality of their leadership.
+Families, civic clubs, universities, churches, small businesses, large corporations, athletic teams, and even nations are all directly affected by the quality of their leadership.
 This book is devoted to providing a basic understanding of the dynamics of leadership.

 From the time I first read the story, I developed a burning desire to understand.
 What kind of leader can turn 400 discouraged, discontented men into mighty warriors?
 What kind of leader instills within followers such loyalty and love that they will risk their lives for nothing more than a cup of water?
 What kind of leader is it that takes a nation and makes it the mightiest on earth?
 This book is written to help all of us discover the secret of that kind of leadership.